teubragaa/Data-Science-with-Python---Data-Cleaning/README.md

-# Atividades do curso CISCO ACADEMY ciência de dados com Python
+# Atividades do curso Data Science Essentials with Python